the ensoma philosophy

 en [gre.]: in, soma [gre.]: body

-it comes from twenty years of work and research through dance, movement and contact in artistic, educational and therapeutic contexts with people of all ages with and without specific conditions.
+it comes from twenty five years of work and research through dance, movement and contact in artistic, educational and therapeutic contexts with people of all ages with and without specific conditions.

 with a playful attitude and trust in the body the wisdom we embody is unleashed.